 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Mushrooms are fleshy bodies of Kingdom Fungi that can be found growing on mossy bark of trees as well as the shady soil under the umbrage of some trees since they prefer damp and dark areas.
-Unlike other green plants that make their own food through the process of photosynthesis.
-Mushrooms get nutrients and energy from metabolizing dead and decaying organic matter or by simply absorbing nutrients from living plant roots.
+Unlike other green plants that make their own food through the process of photosynthesis, mushrooms get nutrients and energy from metabolizing dead and decaying organic matter, or by simply absorbing nutrients from living plant roots.

-A typical lifecycle of a mushroom begins with mycelium.which is a fungal colony that has white spider web-like fibers which can easily be found in soil and also other substrates.
-It spreads to search for both nutrients and water when an adequate environment is sourced from where small sizes of pinheads emerge above the ground.
+The typical lifecycle of a mushroom begins with mycelium, a fungal colony that has white spider web-like fibers that can easily be found in soil and also other substrates.
+It spreads in search of both nutrients and water when an adequate environment is sourced from where small sizes of pinheads emerge above the ground.

-Before one decides to grow mushrooms at home, he or she must, first of all, choose the type of mushroom he or she intends to grow.
-Some of the popular mushroom types that one can choose include the following:
+Before you decide to grow mushrooms at home, you must, first of all, choose the type of mushroom you intend to grow.
+Some of the popular mushroom types you can choose from include:

 - Shiitake mushrooms